meta-company/makex/documents/source/tips.md

 # ... add more executable steps as necessary.
 ```

-And change your makex file:
+And change your Makex file:

 ```python